severalnines/docs/user-guide/mysql/overview.rst

 	- Unregister a database cluster from the ClusterControl UI.
 	- You can still re-register your cluster to ClusterControl at a later stage by using `Cluster Registrations <../../user-guide/index.html#cluster-registrations>`_.

+MySQL Group Replication
+''''''''''''''''''''''''

+* **Add Replication Slave**
+	- Deploys a replication slave attached to this cluster.
+Choose one of the Group Replication node to be a master.
+See `Add Replication Slave`_.

+* **Bootstrap Cluster**
+	- Launches the bootstrap cluster window.
+Similar to *ClusterControl > Actions > Bootstrap Cluster*.
+ClusterControl will stop all running nodes before bootstrapping the cluster from the selected Galera node.

+* **Stop Cluster**
+	- Stop all nodes in the cluster.

+* **Delete Cluster**
+	- This action will remove the corresponding cluster from ClusterControl supervision and will NOT uninstall the actual database cluster.
+	- If you want to re-add the cluster, you have to use `Add Existing Server/Cluster <../../user-guide/index.html#add-existing-server-cluster>`_.

+* **Deregister Cluster from UI**
+	- Unregister a database cluster from the ClusterControl UI.
+	- You can still re-register your cluster to ClusterControl at a later stage by using `Cluster Registrations <../../user-guide/index.html#cluster-registrations>`_.

+* **Remove Node**
+	- Remove a managed node from the cluster.

 MySQL Cluster
 '''''''''''''